 Using Modern Tools of FEA and CFD for Ship Design

 Today, with advanced tools at hand, you can use CFD and FEA simulations to virtually test a ship’s design to make sure such catastrophes don’t happen in the future.
-This article (Boat Design: 5 Ready-To-Use Simulation Templates) contains a few templates that you can copy and use for your own ship design analysis.
+This article (Boat Design: 5 Ready-To-Use Simulation Templates) contains a few templates.
+Just create a free Community account here and then copy and use the projects for your own ship design analysis.